 Now, it is time to take a closer look at the hardware that is involved in this process.
 An offline environment is one of the major keys when it comes to cold storage.
 This requires an offline computer that is used to generate keys and sign transactions.
 Then, there has to be an offline storage medium that is used for holding private keys.
 These offline computers have to be stored with a wide variety of security features.
 Depending on the budget, these security features can be ramped up.

-One of the ways that an offline computer can be ramped up is to permanently remove it from the network.
+One of the ways that an offline computer can be ramped up is to remove it from the network permanently.
 This is commonly called an air-gap computer.
 They contain secure operating systems, such as Linux.
 Many of them use hard drives that are encrypted.

 If there is not a dedicated offline computer, it is possible to use media that can be removed from a network computer such as a CD or a USB.
 There are plenty of options that support this method.
 It is also important to find ways to store private keys separately.
-Some of hte optoins include plastic cards, hard drives, and even human memory.
-Even if private keys are stored on a hard drive, it is important to think about using these other forms of media as a backup option.
+Some of the options include plastic cards, hard drives, and even human memory.
+Even if private keys are stored on a hard drive, it is crucial to think about using these other forms of media as a backup option.

 Cold Storage in Practice

 Now, it is time to take a closer look at the method of cold storage in practice.
-First, cold storage methods can be broken up between two large categories based on how private keys are stored.
-The first is called a manual keystore.
+First, cold storage methods can be broken up between two broad categories based on how private keys are stored.
+The first is called a manual Keystore.
 With this method, the user maintains a group of private keys under his or her direct control.
-The other method is called a software keystore.
+The other way is called software keystore.
 With this method, the security of the private key is under the total control of software programs.

 First, the Manual Keystore

-The first option is the manual keystore.
+The first option is the manual Keystore.
 This provides users with flexibility and minimalism.
 At the same time, the user is responsible for the private keys.
 Some people prefer this method because it allows them to use physical tokens which are easier to use.
-In order to set up a manual keystore program, there are a few steps involved.
+To set up a manual keystore program, there are a few steps involved.
 These include:

-- Take an offline device and use it to. generate one address/private key pair for every cold storage address that will be used.
+- Take an offline device and use it too.
+Generate one address/private key pair for every cold storage address that will be used.
 Many tools are available to make this happen.

 - After this, move funds from a wallet or exchange to each of the assigned cold storage locations.

-- In order to spend the funds, they need to be transferred to a hot wallet to sign a transaction using the key and address pair
+- To spend the funds, they need to be transferred to a hot wallet to sign a transaction using the key and address pair

-Now, it is important to note that the last step is required to spend using a manual keystore.
-This is a secure method because the funds require a private key in order to be moved.
+Now, it is important to note that the last step is required to spend using a manual Keystore.
+This is a secure method because the funds require a private key to be moved.

 Next, the Software Keystore

-These are the two most common methods of storing private keys in a secure manner.
+These are the two most common methods of storing private keys securely.